joukevandermaas/joukevandermaas.github.io/_posts/articles/2015-06-22-ember-getting-started.md

 you do need them, beware that they will disappear sooner or later and keep looking out for a better way to structure your app.

+# Next Time

+Next time, we'll look into how your Ember app is structured and we'll get started on a sample project that brings everything together.
+{% endraw %}